utkarsh2102/CodeTesting/docs/NTCC.md

    `break` simply throws us out of the loop we're iterating in.
    `continue` skips the current iteration and continues with the loop it is iterating in.
    All clear, right?
 Let's move to `functions`.

+- `Functions`:

+   `Fucntions`, if simply defined, is a block of code that does a task when called by the programmar.
+   Well, there often comes this question, why functions?
+   So, what if there are 200 lines of code that is to be used 5 times in the whole program, would you write that all over again?
+Or even copy-paste?
+   No, right?
+That's where `functions` comes in the picture.
+   They can be simply read and reused, anywhere and everywhere required.
+It save human effort and thus time.
+   Sweet, right?
+   Let's see how would you define and call these functions.

+   - `Function Definition`:

+      Wondering why is there a `def` keyword in a python snippet you might have come across?
+      Well, that's because these functions start with the word `def`, which tell the compiler that it is a function.
+It is followed by the `name` of the function and the `input arguements` inside the  brackets ~ `()`.
+      Let's see the syntax of the same.
+      ```
+      def func_name (arguements):
+      “func docstring”
+      func_suite
+      return [expression];
+      ```

+      Well, the term `func docstring` means or tells us about what action will the function perform, in words.
+      Then comes the `suite`, basically the main body.
+      And lastly, there's a `return` statement, returning the value to the called and thereby exiting the function.

+   - `Funtion Calling`:

+      Well, now, that's easy.
+You just need to pass the `arguements` to while calling a function.
+      Once the user inputs the value of the arguements, the function is called.
+It then performs it's task and returns the value to it's caller.
+      Just a cakewalk, right?
+      Let's do some action now.

+      ```
+      #Let's define the function, again.
+      def func_name (arguements):
+      “func docstring”
+      func_suite
+      return [expression];

+      #Let's call it now ;)
+      func_name (arguements)
+      ```

+      Hehe, easy, right? :D

+---